Well-crafted visual content ... quotes that leave you feeling good inside

-Beyond these perfect pictures, Instagram users are more and more fond of accounts sharing inspirational quotes, conveying « feel-good » messages and anecdotes in which everyone can recognize themselves.
-Some text-only post has thousands of like, and almost as many positive comments and thanks.
+Beyond these beautiful pictures, Instagram users are increasingly fond of accounts sharing inspiring quotes, conveying “feel-good” messages and anecdotes in which everyone can recognize themselves.
+Some publications containing only texts have thousands of likes, and almost as many positive comments.

-Accounts like @amours_solitaires count more than 520,000 followers publishing daily love texts, or even Caroline the yogi @theyoginist who accompanies each photo with a body positive mantra, but also professional coaches breaking the taboos of burnouts at work and recently, psychologists or « psy-influencers », helping to fight against anxiety and depression thanks to their instagram posts.
+Accounts like @amours_solitaires have more than 520,000 followers while only publishing loving text messages daily, or even the yogi Caroline @theyoginist who accompanies each of her photos with a mantra of positivism about one's body.
+We should also mention professional coaches breaking the taboos of burnouts at work and recently psychologists, or “psycho-influencers”, helping to fight against anxiety and depression thanks to their Instagram publications.

 Psychologists on Instagram, really?

 We have already seen pastry cooks, architects, sports coaches, so why not psychologists?
-A rather recent trend, they shine especially in the US.
-These psychotherapists who have thousands of followers share daily, sometimes poetically, advices and didactics help their Instagram community take care of their mental health.
-In an article published by NBCNews, we learn that the number of people with depression symptoms is increasing by 52% for teenagers between 2005 and 2017.
-18-25 year olds are especially concerned with an increase of 63%.
+Recently becoming a trend, they shine especially in the US.
+These psychotherapists who have hundreds of thousands of followers share tips every day, sometimes poetically, to help their Instagram community improve their mental health.
+In an article published by NBCNews, we learn that the number of people with depression increased by 52% for teenagers between 2005 and 2017.
+18-25 year olds themselves had an increase of 63%.

 Some therapists and specialists like @benoitjacobofficiel or @eva_ledeme have even gone as far as proposing online consultations.
-Indeed, like for the majority of companies developing an instagram account, even if the goal is to make its community feel good, it stays a driver for the business : new clients, growth on the number of consultations, even the sale of specialized books, etc.
+However, like the majority of companies developing instagram accounts, even if the objective is to do good to your community, it remains a business lever: acquisition of new customers, increase in the number of consultations , or even the sale of specialized books, etc.

-These advices are of some benefit, but for every activity involving an influencer and its community, the impacts shouldn’t be taken lightly.
-Even more if they’re not shared by a certified professional.
-Anecdotes and positive thinking quotes will never replace real appointments with a psychotherapist with whom you can have an exchange and a personalized follow-up.
+These tips are beneficial to some, but as for every activity involving an influencer and their community, the impacts shouldn’t be taken lightly, even more if they’re not shared by a certified professional.
+Anecdotes and positive quotes will never replace real meetings with a psychotherapist offering an exchange and a personalized follow-up.

-We distinguish two categories of influencers, on one hand there’s certified professionals offering advices, like they could counsel their patients to continue making them feel better, even after a a-session, on the other hand the more « lifestyle » influencers without expertise in psychology and who wants to give happiness to their community without prevailing any expertise.
+We then distinguish two categories of influencers: One, qualified professionals offering small advice, in the same way that they could advise their patients to continue to feel better, even after a session.
+Second, “lifestyle” influencers without psychology expertise, who wish to offer more happiness to their community without finally availing themselves of any expertise.

 Instagram and ethics

-Whether it’s an influencer promoting the last lap belt, a mom influencer showing a baby product or a psy-influencer giving advice to one of his followers about anxiety, ethics should never be a background when it's about promotion by influencers.
+Whether it's an influencer promoting the latest lap belt, a mom influencer presenting a baby product, or a psychiatrist giving advice to an anxious follower, the ethics and professional conduct should never come second when it comes to promotion by influencers.

-In 2019, WOÔ created its ethics committee in view of following announcers and influencers in their work on social media by creating a « good practice » charter.
-The example of psychologists working on Instagram is completely in this context.
-For example, they cannot give personalized advice in DMs or someone should never be advised by a « psy-influencer » if it’s not part of the abilities which he was certified for.
+In 2019, WOÔ created its Ethics Committee with the aim of supporting advertisers and influencers in their professionalization on social networks, by providing a charter of "good practices".
+The example of psychologists working on Instagram falls squarely within this framework.
+For example, one should not give personalized advice in response to private messages, nor be advised by a “psycho-influencer” if it is outside the scope of the skills for which the latter was graduated..
 The American Psychological Association appears to be working on guidelines to help these new social media therapists.